CS 4250: Introduction to Database Management Systems

 N.B.
 There will be a peer evaluation component of project grades.

-For every component of the project, each student will be required to specify what
+For every component of the project, each group will be required to specify what

-s/he and each of the other members of his group contributed to the group work.
+each of the members of the group contributed to the group work.

 Project Ideas These ideas are just samples.
 You are free to